 Understanding the difference between a BBCOR and a USA Baseball bat may seem confusing or overwhelming, but it is not all that complicated.
 Both BBCOR and USA Baseball bat certifications exist to ensure that high quality and fair competition exist across the different levels of the sport of baseball.

 The main difference is that the BBCOR certification is intended for high school and college leagues, while the USA certification is mainly used for little league.

 Always check with your league to see which rules are being used.

-BBCOR is an acronym that stands for Batted Ball Coefficient of Restitution and it is a measure of the spring-like, or trampoline, effect of a bat.
+BBCOR is an acronym that stands for Batted Ball Coefficient of Restitution and is a measure of the spring-like, or trampoline, effect of a bat.
 For example, 0.50 BBCOR means that if a pitch is thrown at 100 mph at a stationary bat, the ball at impact would rebound at 50 MPH or .50 of the thrown ball’s velocity.
-A BBCOR bat’s barrel also must be 2 ⅝ inches in diameter or less and cannot exceed a -3 length to weight ratio (aka drop 3).
-These bats are really for the players that are looking to maximize the overall performance of their bat.
+A BBCOR bat’s barrel also must be 2 ⅝ inches in diameter or less and cannot exceed a -3 length-to-weight ratio (aka drop 3).
+These bats are really for players who are looking to maximize the overall performance of their bats.